CTS419768/WeatherApplication/README.md

 ## Running the app

-- Launch the app and enter the City to get weather details
+- Launch the app
+- Enter the City to get weather details
+- Click on search Button on Keyboard
-- The App will present with 2 pages with weather info
+- The App will present with 2 pages with weather info (PageViewController)
 - The First page will give current Weather Details
 - The Second page will give weather forecast for coming days